-The Neighborhood Parks and Open Space Management Program maintains over 476 acres of Parks, open space systems and boulevard landscaping to keep them hazard-free, usable and attractive for residents and the business community.
+The Neighborhood Parks and Open Space Management Program maintains over 476 acres of Parks, open space and boulevard landscaping to keep them hazard-free, usable and attractive for residents and the business community.
 The Sunnyvale Park system was designed with the goal that every neighborhood would be within walking distance of a park.
 Many of Sunnyvale's Neighborhood Parks have a theme which makes each Park unique.
-Sunnyvale's Parks range from small "mini or pocket" Parks to Baylands Park which is 177 acres.
+Sunnyvale's Parks range from small "mini" or "pocket" parks to Baylands Park which is 177 acres.
 We hope that you visit and enjoy all of Sunnyvale's Parks!

 San Francisco Bay Trail